santifa/hfts/Readme.md

 pendants from a knowledge base like [Dbpedia](http://dbpedia.org).
 Benchmarking and evaluation of such annotation systems is done with well-known benchmarking datasets e.g. KORE50, MSNBC, WES2015.
 These datasets provides a rich set of texts with annotaions but they're lacking a rich description about themself.
-Since the datasets could be unbalanced or inappropriate for some tools (person dataset with geo-information annotator) these meta informations could guide researchers selecting the appropriate dataset for their tool.
-In addition the meta informations could further be used to assemble new datasets out of all existing ones with special features like person-only, low-popularity, hard-to-disambiguate organisations.
+Since these datasets could be unbalanced or inappropriate for some tools (person dataset in conjunction with a geo-information annotator) these meta informations could guide researchers selecting the appropriate dataset for their tool.
+In addition, the meta informations could further be used to assemble new datasets out of all existing ones with special features like person-only, low-popularity, hard-to-disambiguate organisations, cf. [remix](https://github.com/santifa/hfts/blob/master/Remix.md).

 ## NIF